MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/MasterDetailsView.md

 ![MasterDetailsView animation](../resources/images/Controls/MasterDetailsView.gif)

 ## BackButtonBehavior
-The MasterDetailsView control uses the first Frame in the parent tree to handle back navigations - moving from details to master in compact mode.
-For example, if the Details view state is active when attempting back navigation on the Frame will move the MasterDetailsView view to the Master view and cancel the back navigation.
+The MasterDetailsView control uses the first Frame in the parent tree to handle moving from the Details view to the Maste view in compact mode.
+If the host Frame is attempting back navigation while the Details view state is active, the MasterDetailsView will transition to the the Master view and cancel the back navigation.

-The MasterDetailsView will handle back button visibility of the SystemNavigationManager back button, a parent NavigationView back button, or an inline back button.
+The MasterDetailsView can handle back button visibility of the SystemNavigationManager back button, a parent NavigationView back button, or an inline back button.
 Use the `BackButtonehavior` property to control the behaviour:
-- `Automatic` to let the control decide which back button to make visible/enabled, either the system back button or a back button in a parent NavigationView.
+- `Automatic` to let the control decide which back button to make visible/enabled.
+    - If the system back button is visible the control won't use any other buttons
+    - Else, if the control parent tree contains a Frame hosted in a NavigationView, the NavigationView back button will be used
+    - Otherwise, the inline button will be used
-- `System` to use the system back button controlled by the SystemNavigationManager
+- `System` to use the system back button controlled by the SystemNavigationManager.
+This is the default value.
 - `Inline` to use a back button built into the control
 - `Manual` to not enable any back buttons (if using a custom button)